Adolescents

 Other vaccines for adolescents include:

-• Pneumococcal vaccination – available under the National Immunisation Program (NIP) for Aboriginal and Torres Strait Islanders aged 15 years
+• Pneumococcal vaccination – available under the National Immunisation Program (NIP) for Aboriginal and/or Torres Strait Islanders aged 15 years

 • Meningococcal B – available in South Australia